cwoebker/.com/_posts/2012-01-04-ansi-escape-codes.markdown

 ## What are ANSI Codes?

-ANSI (American national standard institute) codes, or escape sequences are codes, meaning characters, that are part of the printed text.
+ANSI (American National Standard Institute) codes, or escape sequences are codes, meaning characters, that are part of the printed text.
 Instead of being displayed like every other characters they are being recognized by terminals and used to change formatting.

 Some options include: